Apple Cranberry Pie

 - Gradually add the water and mix just until the dough can be formed into a cohesive ball.
 Be careful not to add more water than necessary or the crust will be tough.

-- Divide the dough in half and pat into two discs.
-Wrap the discs in plastic wrap and refrigerate for at least 2 hours or up to 2 days.
+- Form the dough into a disk, wrap it in plastic wrap, and refrigerate for at least 1 hour or up to 2 days.

 Filling